nuxt-modules/cloudinary/docs/content/en/usage/cloudinary-instance.md

 ---
 title: Cloudinary Instance
-description: 'How to build dynamic urls with Cloudinary'
+description: 'How to use the Cloudinary module'
 position: 4
 category: Usage
 categoryPosition: 2